 If your child has an EHCP and ENF, then their funding will be reviewed as part of their next EHCP annual review.
 This will be a simple process that looks at whether there has been any change in needs.
 Please note that this will start from 1 January 2021 and the process will be shared with schools and settings during the Autumn term.
 ENF will remain in place until they are moved onto the relevant band agreed as part of the reviews.

-Children and young people who move into Hertfordshire with an EHCP will be funded for one term at the level specified on their EHCP while their EHCP is assessed for funding using the Hertfordshire Funding model.
+Provision for children and young people who move into Hertfordshire with an EHCP will continue as specified on their EHCP while their EHCP is assessed for funding using the Hertfordshire funding model.

 If your child has ENF, but no EHCP

 All existing ENF cases that were due to expire in the Summer or Autumn terms will now be extended to 31 December 2020, unless your child or young person moves to the new system or has left mainstream education.
 Schools will work with parents during the Autumn term to decide how best to meet a child or young person's needs from January 2021 under the new Top Up (High Needs) Funding (HNF) system.
 It could be the case that application to the new local system (Local High Needs Funding or LHNF) for further funding or an Education, Health and Care Needs assessment needs to be completed.